KarlPiper/BTT-typography/README.md

-# Typography Shortcuts
+# typography-shortcuts

+### About

+BTT ([BetterTouchTool](https://folivora.ai/)) _key sequences_ are used rather than _keyboard shortcuts_.
+This allows for automatic character deletion, and more flexible commands.

+All sequences have been set to _type_ characters, rather than _paste_ them.
+This allows for greater application compatibility, and doesn't clutter up clipboard managers.

-## To Do
+### To Do

  - replace solidus with frac./divis. slashes
- - alternate bullets
  - double dagger
  - arrows
  - checkboxes
  - numero
  - degree+unit symbols
- - super/sub script
+ - super/sub script?
- - bitcoin
- - won
  - minus vs hyphen minus

-## Custom BTT Actions
+## Custom BTT Sequences

 __Keyboard Symbols__